NickWaterton/Roomba980-Python/README.md

 or
 [ERROR](Roomba.Upstairs     ) Connection Error: timed out
 ```
-It usually means something else is already connected to the Roomba, force close the app, and reboot the roomba (press and hold the Start button for 20 seconds).
+It usually means something else is already connected to the Roomba, force close the app, and **reboot the roomba** (press and hold the *Clean* button for 20 seconds).
 You should then be able to connect.

 ## How to get your username/blid and password
 You can get it automatically as described in quick start, or you can run: